-Established in 1999, The Orangutan Tropical Peatland Project (“OuTrop”) is dedicated to helping protect, restore and regenerate the Sabangau Forest and other high-priority forests in Indonesian Borneo through research, training and conservation support.
-The 6,000 km2 area of peat-swamp forest in Sabangau is home to the world’s largest orangutan population, which OuTrop currently estimates at 6,900 individuals, making it of critical importance for the conservation of the species.
+Established in 1999, the Orangutan Tropical Peatland Project (OuTrop) – now a programme of the Borneo Nature Foundation – is dedicated to helping protect, restore and regenerate the Sabangau Forest through research, training and conservation support.
+The 6,300 km2 area of peat-swamp forest in Sabangau is home to the world’s largest orangutan population, which OuTrop currently estimates at approximately 6,900 individuals, making it of critical importance for the conservation of the species.

 OuTrop’s core research is in primate population density, distribution and behavior, biodiversity assessments and monitoring, and forest ecology.
 OuTrop is in partnership with CIMTROP (“Centre for International Cooperation in Sustainable Management of Tropical Peatland”) at the University of Palangka Raya, in Central Kalimantan, Indonesia.

-OuTrop’s goal is to support conservation of orangutans, their habitats and associated biodiversity through two important avenues:
+OuTrop’s goal is to support conservation of orangutans, their habitats and associated biodiversity through three important avenues:

 - Conservation-oriented research, providing important information for, and training to, local conservation practitioners